 DBT is short for Dialectical Behavior Therapy.
 So what does that mean?
 The term “dialectical” derives from the concept of bringing seemingly opposite ideas together: such as change AND acceptance.
 These concepts together tend to lead to more positive results than either one alone.

-DBT is a type of cognitive-behavioral therapy originally created by Dr. Marsha Linehan as an intervention for adults struggling with borderline personality disorder.
-However, research shows that DBT can be effective for those struggling with a variety of mental health and physical issues, including (but not limited to) depression, anxiety, chronic pain, substance abuse, suicidality, and self-injurious behaviors.
-In addition, research has demonstrated that DBT can help both teens and adults.
+DBT is a type of cognitive-behavioral therapy.
+Dr. Marsha Linehan originally created it as an intervention for adults struggling with borderline personality disorder.
+However, research shows that DBT can be effective for those struggling with a variety of mental health and physical issues.
+Those issues include (but are not limited to) depression, anxiety, chronic pain, substance abuse, suicidality, and self-injurious behaviors.
+Research has demonstrated that DBT can help both teens and adults.

-Distress Tolerance: This module is twofold.
+This module is twofold.
 It introduces and reviews crisis survival strategies that you can use in moments of crisis or when struck with a harmful urge.
 The skills are used in order to help you get through the moment, without making it worse.
-The second aspect of distress tolerance is a somewhat radical approach to life, called reality acceptance, in which one accepts that pain is part of life.
-Reality acceptance helps reduce the suffering we experience around that pain because refusal and avoidance only increases our suffering!
+The second aspect of distress tolerance is a somewhat radical approach to life, called reality acceptance.
+Reality acceptance is when one accepts that pain is part of life.
+Reality acceptance helps reduce the suffering we experience around that pain because refusal and avoidance only increase our suffering!

-Interpersonal Effectiveness: The skills taught in this module are similar to skills typically taught in assertiveness training classes.
+The skills taught in this module are similar to skills typically taught in assertiveness training classes.
 The skills focus on how to be assertive in asking for something, saying no, and how to cope with stressful interactions in a way that maximizes your chances of meeting your goals.
-Interpersonal Effectiveness goes a step beyond traditional assertiveness classes, in that is really highlights the necessary balance between what the situation calls for and what your various goals are, both in the short-term and the long-term.
+Interpersonal Effectiveness goes a step beyond traditional assertiveness classes.
+It really highlights the necessary balance between what the situation calls for and what your various goals are, both in the short-term and the long-term.